Ryouh/Feats-Revisited/Feats.md

 ### The Art of Haggling

-Haggling is in Your blood you gain the following benefits:
+Haggling is in Your blood

 * You gain proficiency in one of the following skills: Deception, Intimidation or Persuasion.
 * You also gain expertise in one of the skills above.